Top 10 Best Virtual and Creative Christmas Fundraising Ideas

 To help get motivated and create some holiday cheer, we’ve put together 10 virtual and creative winter holiday shop fundraisers any school can take advantage of.
 We focused on low-cost, easy set-up, and maximum interest levels.
 We hope that these holiday fundraising ideas excite all students from elementary school to seniors, and can complement your normal holiday gift shop fundraiser.

-A Snowman Building Contest is a Top School Holiday Fundraising Idea
+A Snowman Building Contest is a Fun Holiday Fundraising Idea

 We love the snowman building contest because it’s flexible for virtual and online school set-ups!
 If you’re having an in-person school holiday shop fundraiser, you can schedule the snowman building contest to run the same day.
 This allows your visiting student and family groups to keep social distance as they build outside and shop inside, and it creates decorations everyone can enjoy!